Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 The Premature Optimization

-11.3 The Adaptive Granularity Strategy Solution: Quantitative, Context-Aware Framework
+11.3 Adaptive Granularity Governance: The Khan Microservice Pattern Solution: Quantitative, Context-Aware Framework

 11.3.1 Core Philosophy

-The Adaptive Granularity Strategy is built on three foundational principles:
+Adaptive Granularity Governance: The Khan Microservice Pattern is built on three foundational principles:

 Principle 1: Measure, Don’t Guess Every architectural decision must be backed by quantitative metrics.
 Intuition is valuable, but data is definitive.